ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week3/index.md

 ## Lab Tasks

-As usual, we publish these ahead of time, but they aren't guaranteed to be final until the start of lab on Monday.
+As usual, we publish these ahead of time, but they aren't guaranteed to be final until the start of lab on Tuesday.

 ### Part 1 – SSH Keys & SCP